Photo by nicolasdecorte/Shutterstock

 As of July 15, this island country in the Indian Ocean has been open to international tourism.
 There are no testing or quarantine requirements, but guests are only allowed on “resort” islands and must have a stay confirmed with one.
 See a list of approved tourist establishments.

-Land borders between Mexico and the U.S. are closed until July 21, but American travelers are allowed to arrive by plane.
+Land borders between Mexico and the U.S. are technically closed until October 21, but American travelers have been allowed to arrive by plane.
 Mexican states have different timelines for reopening, so be sure to check which ones are open to nonessential—that is, leisure—travel.
 (The state of Quintana Roo and Los Cabos are on that list.)
-Read more about Mexico's travel restrictions.
+Read more about Mexico’s travel restrictions.

 As of August 1, Rwanda has been open to American travelers.
 Anyone arriving in the country must present a negative COVID-19 test, “taken within 72 hours of arriving in Rwanda,” and must undergo a second COVID test upon arrival, with “results delivered within 8-24 hours during which time they will remain in designated hotels at their own cost.”
 Read more about Rwanda’s rules for entry.